Level: Advanced (Level 3)Awarding Body: Edexcel

-There are no timed examinations.
-Assessment is 100% coursework based.
+From September 2020 there will be a mixture of externally assessed and internally assessed units.
+Students will complete three practical 'examined tasks' as part of the Level 3 qualification.
 Work needs to be carried out independently for all tasks set by your teacher.
 All deadlines must be met in order to pass each unit.

 A grade is awarded for each unit as a Pass, Merit or Distinction.
 You need to pass every unit in order to pass the course.
 Where relevant you will be offered a 2 week resubmission opportunity for each unit in order to improve your grade.

-An overall mark of Pass, Merit or Distinction will be awarded at the end of the Subsidiary Diploma course.
 An overall double grade will be awarded at the end of the National Diploma.

 What do I need to qualify for the course?

 The General entry requirements are five GCSEs grades 9-4 for an Advanced Vocational programme, including English Language, a Portfolio of work and grade 4 or MM and above in Extended Certificate Level 2.